 Step 2.
 Go to the Time Machine settings panel in the System Preferences section of the menu.

 Step 3.
-Third, select "Add or Delete Backup Disk." from the drop-down menu.
+Select "Add or Delete Backup Disk." from the drop-down menu.

 Step 4.
-Fourth, you may check out the available backup disks.
+You may check out the available backup disks.
 To remove a disk, select it and then select "Remove Disk."

 Step 5.
-Fifth, when prompted, select "Stop Using This Disk" to make the desired changes permanent.
+When prompted, select "Stop Using This Disk" to make the desired changes permanent.

 As the deleted drive is no longer in the Time Machine backup chain, it will no longer initiate a backup when connected to the Mac.
 Time Machine backups initiated manually will likewise no longer use the disconnected drive.